Aliases for DNM1L Gene

 GeneCards Summary for DNM1L Gene

 DNM1L (Dynamin 1-Like) is a Protein Coding gene.
-Diseases associated with DNM1L include lethal encephalopathy due to mitochondrial and peroxisomal fission defect and encephalopahty, lethal, due to defective mitochondrial peroxisomal fission.
-Among its related pathways are Cytoskeletal Signaling and CDK-mediated phosphorylation and removal of Cdc6.
+Diseases associated with DNM1L include encephalopahty, lethal, due to defective mitochondrial peroxisomal fission and lethal encephalopathy due to mitochondrial and peroxisomal fission defect.
+Among its related pathways are Apoptotic cleavage of cellular proteins and TNF signaling pathway.
 GO annotations related to this gene include protein homodimerization activity and GTP binding.
-An important paralog of this gene is MX1.

 UniProtKB/Swiss-Prot for DNM1L Gene